You’ve heard many experienced players talking about it, but what IS a guitar setup exactly? And is it worth the cost? Let’s find out!

 - Can I Do My Own Guitar Setup?

 What Is A Guitar Setup?

-And just Like a health check, it is important to have this service performed regularly in order to catch any small issues before they can become more serious (and expensive!).
+And just Like a health check, it is important to have this service performed regularly (either at a guitar shop or at home) in order to catch any small issues before they can become more serious (and expensive!).